zlovtnik/yeye/README.md

 # YeYe - A Modern Web Application

-YeYe is a modern web application built with Scala 3, Cats Effect, and Http4s for the backend, and Scala.js with Laminar for the frontend.
+YeYe is a modern web application built with Scala 3, ZIO, Cats Effect, and Http4s for the backend, and Scala.js with Laminar for the frontend.

 ## Prerequisites

-- JDK 11 or later
+- JDK 17 or later
 - sbt 1.9.x or later
-- Docker (for running the Oracle database, if using the provided configuration) or a running Oracle instance.
+- Docker and docker-compose/podman-compose for containerized deployment

 ## Setup

 1.  **Database Setup:**
     *   This project is configured to connect to an Oracle database.
-The connection details are in `backend/src/main/resources/application.conf`.
+The connection details are configured via environment variables.
-    *   By default, it expects an Oracle instance at `jdbc:oracle:thin:@//localhost:1521/free` with user `system` and password `ora`.
-    *   If you don't have a local Oracle instance, you can potentially run one using Docker. *Note: Instructions for running Oracle via Docker are not included here but can be found online.*
-    *   Adjust the connection details in `application.conf` if your setup differs.
+    *   Default connection parameters are stored in `docker-compose.yml` and include:
+      ```
+      DB_URL=jdbc:oracle:thin:@//oracle:1521/FREE
+      DB_USER=system
+      DB_PASSWORD=ora
+      DB_CONNECTION_RETRY_COUNT=30
+      DB_CONNECTION_RETRY_DELAY=10
+      ```
     *   Database migrations are handled automatically by Flyway using scripts in `backend/src/main/resources/db/migration`.

-2.  **Build and Run:**
+2.  **Local Development:**
     *   You need to run both the backend and the frontend development server.
 It's easiest to use two separate terminals.

     *   **Terminal 1: Run the Backend**